 Turin

-The Polytechnic University of Turin will cost about €2,500 annually.
-The University of Turin will probably cost less than €1,000 a year.
+The Polytechnic University of Turin will cost about €2,500 annually, but it will probably cost less than €1,000 a year.

 What Is The Cheapest University In Italy?